Semi-local string comparison: algorithmic techniques and applications

-An alignment dag can be viewed as an $(l_1-l_0) \times (i_1-i_0)$ grid of \emph{cells}. {$G_{a,b}$: alignment dag} An instance of the semi-local LCS problem on strings $a$, $b$ corresponds to an $m \times n$ alignment dag $G_{a,b}$; a cell indexed by $\hl \in \ang{0:m}$, $\hi \in \ang{0:n}$ is called a \emph{match cell}, if $a(\hl)$ matches $b(\hi)$, and a \emph{mismatch cell} otherwise (recall that the strings may contain wildcard characters).
-The diagonal edges in match cells have score $1$, and in mismatch cells score $0$.
-Clearly, the diagonal edges with score $0$ do not affect maximum node-to-node scores, and can therefore be ignored.
+\begin{definition} {$\rG_{a,b}$: alignment dag} An instance of the semi-local LCS problem on strings $a$, $b$ corresponds to an $m \times n$ grid-diagonal dag $\rG_{a,b}$, called the \emph{alignment dag} of $a$ and $b$.
+A cell indexed by $\hl \in \ang{0:m}$, $\hi \in \ang{0:n}$ is called a \emph{match cell}, if $a(\hl)$ matches $b(\hi)$, and a \emph{mismatch cell} otherwise (recall that the strings may contain wildcard characters).
+The diagonal edges in match cells have score $1$, and in mismatch cells score $0$. \end{definition}

-Particular examples of an alignment dag are the \emph{full-mismatch dag} and the \emph{full-match dag}, which consist entirely of mismatch or match cells, respectively.
-The dag $G_{a,b}$ is the full-mismatch dag, when the strings $a$, $b$ have no characters in common.
-The dag $G_{a,b}$ is the full-match dag, when both strings consist of a single repeated character, or when one of the strings consists entirely of wildcard characters.
+\begin{example} \figref{f-align} shows the alignment dag for strings $a = \textsf{``BAABCBCA''}$, $b = \textsf{``BAABCABCABACA''}$.
+All edges are directed left-to-right and top-to-bottom.
+The diagonal edges of score $0$ are not shown.
+The colour of the remaining edges indicates their scores: blue (respectively, red) corresponds to edge score $0$ (respectively, $1$). \end{example}

-Given an instance of the LCS problem on strings $a$, $b$, common string-substring, suffix-prefix, prefix-suffix, and substring-string subsequences correspond, respectively, to paths of the following form in the alignment dag $G_{a,b}$:
+A particular special case of an alignment dag is the \emph{full-mismatch dag}, which consists entirely of mismatch cells.
+This dag can be obtained as the alignment dag of a pair strings that have no characters in common.
+Another special case is the \emph{full-match dag}, which consists entirely of match cells.
+This dag can be obtained as the alignment dag of a pair of strings over an alphabet of a single character, or, alternatively, a pair of strings, one of which consists entirely of wildcard characters.

-where $l,l' \in [0:m]$, $i,i' \in [0:n]$.
-The length of each subsequence is equal to the total score of its corresponding path.
-The semi-local LCS problem is equivalent to the problem of finding the highest-scoring paths for each of the four path types \eqref{eq-paths} and each possible pair of endpoints on the boundary of the alignment dag.
+Given a pair of strings $a$, $b$, their semi-local common subsequences correspond to boundary-to-boundary paths in the alignment dag $\rG_{a,b}$.
+In particular, a common string-substring, suffix-prefix, prefix-suffix, or substring-string subsequence corresponds, respectively, to a top-to-bottom, left-to-bottom, top-to-right, and left-to-right path.
+The length of a subsequence is equal to the total score of the corresponding path.
+The semi-local LCS problem is therefore equivalent to finding the maximum path scores of the following four types: